gjassoah/fd-conferences/content/events/2017-12-04-Workshop_A8734-structures_in_geometry_and_representation_theory.md

 +++
-title = "Workshop: A&#8734;-structures in geometry and representation theory" date = 2017-12-04
+title = "Workshop: A_∞-structures in geometry and representation theory" date = 2017-12-04
 enddate = 2017-12-08
 dates = "December 4 - 8, 2017"